-Celes mentioned how events in her life predicted your advent (like you guys meeting every four and a-half years and her tarot card reading in Spain).
+Celes mentioned how events in her life predicted your advent (like you guys meeting every 4.5 years and her tarot card reading in Spain).
 Any signs in your life suggesting her arrival?
 (From: Muna)

 None that I’m aware of.
 It totally caught me by surprise.